Multicell experiments for marginal treatment effect estimation of digital ads: Empirical approach

 Hence, this new objective function depends solely on the posterior expected $\lambda$s given the data, which is a consequence of our approximation being linear in these parameters.

-Deriving $p\left (\lambda_1,\lambda_0 \middle \vert \text{data} \right )$ directly, and thus $\mathbb{E} \left [ \lambda_{1} \middle \vert \text{data} \right ]$ and $\mathbb{E} \left [ \lambda_{0} \middle \vert \text{data} \right ]$, can be challenging.
-Nevertheless, it is straightforward to: derive the posterior distribution of $\psi$ and $\nu$ given the data; take draws from this distribution; apply (\ref{eq:par_lambda_mat1}) and (\ref{eq:par_lambda_mat0}) using these draws to obtain draws from $p\left (\lambda_1,\lambda_0 \middle \vert \text{data} \right )$; use these new draws to compute $\mathbb{E} \left [ \lambda_{1} \middle \vert \text{data} \right ]$ and $\mathbb{E} \left [ \lambda_{0} \middle \vert \text{data} \right ]$; and then solve the decision problem in (\ref{eq:dec_prob_bayes}).
+Deriving $f\left (\lambda_1,\lambda_0 \middle \vert \text{data} \right )$ directly, and thus $\mathbb{E} \left [ \lambda_{1} \middle \vert \text{data} \right ]$ and $\mathbb{E} \left [ \lambda_{0} \middle \vert \text{data} \right ]$, can be challenging.
+Nevertheless, it is straightforward to: derive the posterior distribution of $\psi$ and $p$ given the data; take draws from this distribution; apply (\ref{eq:par_lambda_mat1}) and (\ref{eq:par_lambda_mat0}) using these draws to obtain draws from $f\left (\lambda_1,\lambda_0 \middle \vert \text{data} \right )$; use these new draws to compute $\mathbb{E} \left [ \lambda_{1} \middle \vert \text{data} \right ]$ and $\mathbb{E} \left [ \lambda_{0} \middle \vert \text{data} \right ]$; and then solve the decision problem in (\ref{eq:dec_prob_bayes}).

-We can obtain the posterior of $\nu$ through a simple Beta-Bernoulli specification.
+We can obtain the posterior of $p$ through a simple Beta-Bernoulli specification.
 In turn, the posterior of $\psi$ will depend on the nature of the potential outcomes.
 For example, if outcomes are continuously distributed, then a Normal-Gamma specification can be a convenient way to model their distribution.
-In our application below, the outcome variable is binary, so we also use a Beta-Bernoulli specification.
+In our simulations, the outcome variable is binary, so we also use a Beta-Bernoulli specification.
 Notice that this approach places priors on $\psi$ and treats \textit{average} treatment effects as common across all users; however, it does not assume or impose that the treatment effects themselves are constant.

-We provide details of this procedure in Appendix \ref{sec:post_lambda}.
-Importantly, the approach we take is sequential.
-First, we obtain draws of $\nu$.
-Then, conditional on them, we draw $\psi$.
-Thus, we avoid the feedback issue raised by \cite{zwywcd2013}.
+We provide details of this procedure in Appendix E. The approach is sequential: First, we obtain draws of $p$, and then conditional on them, we draw $\psi$.
+This avoids the feedback issue raised by \cite{zwywcd2013}.

-\section{Calibrated Simulations}
+\section{Calibrated simulations}